willnode/Qu3e-Sharp/README.md

 # Qu3e-Sharp

-Qu3e-Sharp is a unofficial C# ported version of @RandyGaul's [Qu3e Physics Engine](https://github.com/RandyGaul/qu3e)
+Qu3e-Sharp is a unofficial C# ported version of RandyGaul's [Qu3e Physics Engine](https://github.com/RandyGaul/qu3e)

 The aim for this repository is to provide an easy library for those who need a simple physics engine that run using C# back-end.
 The product of this repository is a managed, portable library that independent of any reference (other than mscorlib.dll) so it can be used by many programs with C# back-ends like .NET Core, XNA, Unity, etc.